USS Yellowstone (ID-2657): Construction and acquisition

 The Moore and Scott Shipbuilding Company in Oakland, California launched a steel-hulled, single-screw commercial cargo ship originally named SS Passatt, SS War Boy, or SS War Buoy (Note: The Dictionary of American Naval Fighting Ships gives the ship's original name as War Boy; NavSource gives it as War Buoy, and the Naval History and Heritage Command Online Library of Selected Images stated that "Earlier names reported for this ship were Passatt and War Boy or, more likely, War Buoy".) on 9 December 1917.
 Renamed SS Yellowstone, she was completed in April 1918 and came under the control of the United States Shipping Board.

-The U.S. Navy's 12th Naval District inspected Yellowstone with an eye toward using the ship as a depot collier during World War I and her assigned the identification number 2657.
+The U.S. Navy's 12th Naval District inspected Yellowstone with an eye toward using the ship as a depot collier during World War I and assigned her the identification number 2657.
 She steamed from California to Philadelphia, where the Navy took control of her for operation with the Naval Overseas Transportation Service.
 She was commissioned at the shipyard of William Cramp & Sons in Philadelphia as USS Yellowstone (ID-2657) on 21 September 1918.